-FFEEIDX is a constructed variable that uniquely identifies a flat fee group, that is, all events that were part of a flat fee payment.
-FFEEIDX identifies a flat fee payment that was identified using information from the Household Component.
+FFEEIDX is a constructed variable which uniquely identifies a flat fee group, that is, all events that were a part of a flat fee payment.
+For example, dialysis treatments are typically covered in a flat fee arrangement where all visits are covered under one flat fee dollar amount.
+These events would have the same value for FFEEIDX.